Gender symbol: Public toilets

 These symbols are abstracted to varying degrees in different countries – for example, the circle-and-triangle variants (male) and (female) commonly found on portable toilets, sometimes abstracted further to a triangle (representing a skirt or dress) for female and an inverted triangle (representing a broad-shouldered tuxedo) for male in Lithuania.

 In elementary schools, the pictograms may be of children rather than of adults, with the girl distinguished by her hair.
 In themed locations, such as bars and tourist attractions, a thematic image or figurine of a man and woman or boy and girl may be used.

 In Poland, an inverted triangle is used for male while a circle is used for female.
+Similarly, in the United States, California state law requires an upward-pointing arrow for male and a circle for female.
+These symbols were devised by Samuel Genensky, whose limited vision made more intricate signs illegible to him.
+The symbols are combined for gender-neutral restrooms.

 In mainland China, silhouettes of heads in profile may be used as gender pictograms, generally alongside the Chinese characters for male (男) and female (女).

 Some contemporary designs for restroom signage in public spaces are shifting away from symbols that demonstrate gender as binary as a way to be more inclusive.